Radium: the 88th Element

 “Kid, I’ve flown from one side of this galaxy to the other.
 I’ve seen a lot of strange stuff, but I’ve never seen anything to make me believe there’s one all-powerful Force controlling everything.
 There’s no mystical energy field that controls my destiny.
 It’s all a lot of simple tricks and nonsense.”

-— Harrison Ford as Han Solo, Star Wars: Episode IV A New Hope, released in 1977
+— Harrison Ford (Han Solo), Star Wars: Episode IV A New Hope, 1977

 However, thirty-eight years later in The Force Awakens, 2015, Solo changed his tune, a complete 180 on the subject during a conversation with Rey and Finn aboard the Falcon: